 One trait Surgeons may look for when evaluating a patient for a breast lift is the position of the nipple (areola) in relation to the inframammary fold, which is the breast crease.

 They recommend trying this as an at-home indication.
-Again, only a consultation with a Surgeon can get you an expert opinion on what your breast tissues are likely to handle, surgery wise, for a good outcome from either breast augmentation or breast lift surgery or both (the “masto augmentation“).
+Again, only a consultation with a Surgeon can get you an expert opinion on what your breast tissues are likely to handle, surgery wise, for a good outcome from either breast augmentation or breast lift with implants.

 Try this at home: